 The Issues and Research tab has a large selection of research papers divided into three categories: Resource Issues, Social Issues, and Economics.

--Land managers and other interested parties can use this information to learn about the potential effects of outdoor recreation and specifically climbing.
+Land managers and other interested parties can use this information to learn about the potential effects of outdoor recreation and specifically climbing.

--The research will be relevant to anyone interested in the effects of climbing on an area.
+The research will be relevant to anyone interested in the effects of climbing on an area.

--The climbing management summits bring together land managers and field-level personnel who are involved in recreation and climbing policy to discuss climbing management practices with the goals of avoiding typical problems, bringing consistency, and imposing fewer unnecessary restrictions while meeting land managers obligations.
+There have two Climbing Management Summits to date, bringing together land managers and field-level personnel who are involved in recreation and climbing policy to discuss climbing management practices with the goals of implementing best practices and increasing consistency while meeting land managers obligations.
 The resources from previous summits can be accessed on the Summits page.